WHAT IS the CO2 EXTRACTION PROCESS

 A piece of equipment designed to remove selected volatile components from a fluid.
-Selectively removing solvents from fluids is accomplished by controlling temperature and pressure of the fluid.
+Selectively removing solvents from fluids is accomplished by controlling the temperature and pressure of the fluid.

-Evaporation refers to the thermal process of a liquid changing to a gas under a pressure or thermal influence.
+Evaporation refers to the thermal process of a liquid changing to a gas under pressure or thermal influence.
 This change is also known as a “phase change”.
 This happens when water boils and makes water vapor.
 In the case of cannabis processing, evaporation refers to two different processes.
-First, a phase change of cannabinoids like CBD from the liquid state evaporating to a gas at a high temperature and vacuum.
+First, a phase change of cannabinoids like CBD from the liquid state evaporates to a gas at a high temperature and vacuum.
 This change happens at the evaporator surface.
 Second, evaporation refers to the phase change of a solvent such as ethanol as it is being removed from the oil.
 An evaporator typically has an external condenser.

 Evaporator equipment is typically designed to produce a thin film on a heated surface so that solvents will volatilize quickly and efficiently.

 Falling film refers to a film that spreads over an evaporative surface by gravity.
 The fluid in this case must have low viscosity at the evaporator temperature so that it can flow and evaporate.